-Multi-Family Development No amenities (pool, clubhouse, etc.) - \$1.25 per residential living unit^{5,6} If includes amenities - \$2.50 per residential living unit^{5,6} Gravity sewer and/or force main extension - \$0.027 per linear foot of pipe^{5,6} Pump station addition to serve development - \$30.00 per station^{5,6} • Grinder pumps for individual units - \$1.00 per pump ^{5,6} Commercial, Industrial, Institutional Building space - \$0.025 per square foot of building space ^{5,6} Gravity sewer and/or force main extension - \$0.027 per linear foot of pipe^{5,6} Pump station addition to serve development - \$30.00 per station ^{5,6} • Grinder pumps for individual units - \$1.00 per pump ^{5,6} Charged per hour with a one (1) hour minimum.
+Plans and specifications review (unless otherwise Multi-Family Development 4 noted, these fees are for each review, including No amenities (pool, clubhouse, etc.) - \$1.85 per residential resubmittals) living unit ^{5,6} If includes amenities - \$3.10 per residential living unit^{5,6} Gravity sewer and/or force main extension - \$0.05 per linear foot of pipe^{5,6} Pump station addition to serve development - \$300.00 per station (one review fee covers initial review of each plus resubmittals)6 • Grinder pumps for individual units - \$2.00 per pump ^{5,6} Buildings other than residential living units and those that provide amenities (pool, clubhouse, etc.) shall be calculated as a Commercial, Industrial, and/or Institutional Facility as stated below.
+Commercial, Industrial, and/or Institutional Facility 4 Building space - \$0.04 per square foot of building space served by water and/or sewer^{5,6} Gravity sewer and/or force main extension - \$0.07 per linear foot of pipe^{5,6} Pump station addition to serve development - \$300.00 per station (one review fee covers initial review of each plus resubmittals) 6 • Grinder pumps for individual units - \$2.00 per pump ^{5,6} General inspection fees (NOTE: for inspections of new, replacement, or modification of a FOG control device, see Section 2.2 Table 3) Charged per hour with a one (1) hour minimum.
 Based on the hourly wage of the lowest pay classification of the staff member(s) who has the necessary skills and training to perform the task.
-The rate used shall be the midpoint of the current year FY pay range + benefits costs at 34% of wage + 1⁄2-ton truck according to current FEMA Rate Schedule (or GSA mileage rate for POV , if applicable).
-8 \$2,000.00 penalty + Applicable Impact Fee(s) + Tap Fee(s) + Cost of Repairs to System + General Inspection Fees + Applicable Legal Fees ^{9,10} \$400.00 \$400.00 As stated in Section 8 of the OJRSA Sewer Use Regulation
+The rate used shall be the midpoint of the current year FY pay range + benefits costs at 34% of wage + 1⁄2-ton truck according to current FEMA Rate Schedule (or GSA mileage rate for POV , if applicable).8 Illegal Taps or other connections \$2,000.00 penalty + Applicable Impact Fee(s) + Tap Fee(s) + Cost of Repairs to System + General Inspection Fees + Applicable Legal Fees Disconnection from sewer system \$400.00 Reconnection to sewer system \$400.00 Users who violate the provisions of the OJRSA Sewer As stated in Section 8 of the OJRSA Sewer Use Regulation Use Regulation or fail to abide by any rules, requirements or procedures that OJRSA implements in support of the Regulation